← back to the observatory

 the adventure zone: balance is an actual play, mostly dnd podcast created by the mcelroy family! it features travis as magnus burnsides, justin as the wizard taako, clint as merle highchurch, and griffin as dm. the campaign began in december of 2014 and ended in august of 2017, with 69 episodes to its name, plus various live shows and talkbacks.

-originally, it used a premade dnd adventure— the lost mine of phandelver— as a base, but it quickly became something much more. magnus, taako, and merle are recruited by an organization called the bureau of balance, where they’re tasked with safely collecting a series of powerful, dangerous magical relics. the first six arcs of the show each follow the boys attempting to claim a relic, with one or two episodes of housekeeping and lower-key character work in between.
+originally, it used a premade dnd adventure-- the lost mine of phandelver-- as a base, but it quickly became something much more. magnus, taako, and merle are recruited by an organization called the bureau of balance, where they’re tasked with safely collecting a series of powerful, dangerous magical items, called the grand relics. the first six arcs of the show each follow the boys attempting to claim a relic, with one or two episodes of housekeeping and lower-key character work in between.

 the central characters of the show are, of course, magnus, taako, and merle, but there's a wealth of npcs who impact the story in meaningful ways, too. here, i’ve tried to stick to profiling characters who have a major role to play in more than one arc, disregarding the finale. as much as i love some of the arc-specific characters, it’s better to get to know them in their own arcs, i feel. just as a heads up, this section will contain several spoiler characters. just knowing about them will ruin a few major reveals. if you’re not into that, don’t hover your mouse over the blocked-out text-- that'll unblock it!